 In addition to identity and address proof, banks may ask for physical or digital copies of your passport photographs.

-All you have to do is visit our official website or download our mobile app and get started with your online savings account.
+1. Download our mobile app - You must visit our official website or download our mobile app and get started with your online savings account.

+4. Fill out the form, and get your savings account - The entire process will be complete before you know it.
 We place a high value on your time at Fi.
 Ideally, it would not take you more than five minutes to fill out and submit the application form online.
-Once we have verified all the necessary documents, your digital savings account with Fi shall be activated and ready for you to operate.
+Once we have verified all the necessary documents, your virtual savings account with Fi shall be activated and ready for you to operate.

 A traditional savings account is the most common form of a savings account.
 It is a financial instrument offered by banks and other financial institutions for individuals to save and grow their money.